 Named to the Board of Directors WAKSC (World Association of Kettlebell Clubs) 2016

-Level 3 KetAcademy Instructor (Only level 3 in the USA) 2015
+Level 3 KetAcademy Instructor (The first level 3 Instructor in the USA) 2015

 CSCS (Certified Strength and Conditioning Specialist) 2006

 IKFF CKT (inaugural class) 2008, IKFF FMD (inaugural class) 2009, IKSFA (St. Petersburg Russia inaugural class) 2010, IKSFA L2 (St. Petersburg Russia inaugural class) 2011, WKC (Master Trainer-inaugural class) 2008, RKC 2006, AKC 2007, WKC Master Coach 2011, KBA 2005, KA 2005, Full Kontact Kettlebell 2006, IUKL Judge 2014

 John Graduated from Plattsburg State University in 2000 with a degree in English Literature.

 From 2003-2008 John was a student and trainer at Equinox fitness clubs.
 First, in NYC John was in the final full class of the world-renowned EFTI education system.

 In 2004 John moved to California and worked at Equinox SF where he became a Tier 3 trainer.

 In 2007 he started the Orange Kettlebell Club.

 In 2008 he left Equinox to run the OKC full time.